Improving Professional License Transfers for Military Spouses

 Emergency Medicine

-- There is still room for improvement: only 20 states currently participate.
+- There is still room for improvement: not all states currently participate.

 Nursing